We Ranked Every Drink on the Starbucks Menu

 Hear us out.
 Maybe you'll find something new to try.

-Now that the pumpkin spice beverages have reappeared on Starbucks menus, there are currently 41 drinks on its ever-changing menu (and 50-plus food items), and infinite ways to customize them.
+Now that holiday drinks have reappeared at Starbucks, there are currently 42 drinks on its ever-changing menu (and 50-plus food items), and infinite ways to customize them.
 But, admit it: you've probably only had a fraction.
-Despite my embarrassing math SAT score, even I know a fraction of 41 isn't a lot, so to help you break the chains of habit, I've compiled this constantly updated ranking of every single drink on the Starbucks menu.
+Despite my embarrassing math SAT score, even I know a fraction of 42 isn't a lot, so to help you break the chains of habit, I've compiled this constantly updated ranking of every single drink on the Starbucks menu.
 Perhaps you'll read it and find something new you want to try.
 Or perhaps you'll think I'm wrong about everything.
 Let's find out together!

 But first, a few ground rules: